Platformatory/kong-api-composition/README.md

 # Known issues, Suggested Improvements & TODOs

-1. Configuration schema: Accept a YAML array of objects/sequences and validate it for sanity.
-Presently, this plugin consumes a JSON string (which can get unwieldy)
-  a.
-JSON needs better validation
-  b.
-May behave in unpredictable ways with quoted strings

-2. Named option configurations for the HTTP client - such as keepalives, timeouts, SSL/TLS settings etc. This plugin uses Resty.HTTP.
+1. Named option configurations for the HTTP client - such as keepalives, timeouts, SSL/TLS settings etc. This plugin uses Resty.HTTP.
 We can improve the options object to consume a named list of configuration flags that can be passed on to resty under the hood.

-3. HTTP requests can be pipelined on an existing connection if sources are on the same host.
+2. HTTP requests can be pipelined on an existing connection if sources are on the same host.
 See Resty request_pipeline.
 We can also explore potentially light threads (ngx.thread.spawn)

-4. Aggregation is presently not "Accept" aware (both on the proxy side and the upstream source side): It naively sends JSON encoded responses.
+3. Aggregation is presently not "Accept" aware (both on the proxy side and the upstream source side): It naively sends JSON encoded responses.
   a.
 Need to flush out caveats around aggregation.
 Presently it is based on string concat with a configurable separator.
 For clarity, we refer to this as the flatten flag

-5. Pongo tests and Lurarocks distribution (TBD)
+4. Pongo tests and Lurarocks distribution (TBD)